kumuluz/kumuluzee-samples/README.md

 - KumuluzEE Config
 - KumuluzEE Config with etcd
 - KumuluzEE Config with Consul
-- KumuluzEE Fault Tolerance - Circuit Breaker with Hystrix
+- KumuluzEE Fault Tolerance with Hystrix
 - KumuluzEE Discovery with etcd
 - KumuluzEE Discovery with Consul
 - KumuluzEE Logs